Zhang Guotao

-Zhang Guotao (November 26, 1897 – December 3, 1979), or Chang Kuo-tao, was a founding member of the Chinese Communist Party (CCP) and rival to Mao Zedong.
-During the 1920s he studied in the Soviet Union and became a key contact with the Comintern, organizing the CCP labor movement in the United Front with the Kuomintang.
-In 1931, after the Party had been driven from the cities, he established the E-Yu-Wan Soviet.
+Zhang Guotao (November 26, 1897 – December 3, 1979) was a Chinese revolutionary who was a founding member of the Chinese Communist Party (CCP) and rival to Mao Zedong.
+During the 1920s, he studied in the Soviet Union and became a key contact with the Comintern, organizing the CCP labor movement in the United Front with the Kuomintang.
+From 1931 to 1932, after the Party had been driven from the cities, Zhang was placed in charge of the Eyuwan Soviet.
 When his armies were driven from the region, he joined the Long March but lost a contentious struggle for party leadership to Mao Zedong.
-Zhang's armies then took a different route from Mao's and were badly beaten by local muslim Ma clique forces in Gansu.
+Zhang's armies then took a different route from Mao's and were badly beaten by local Muslim Ma clique forces in Gansu.
 When his depleted forces finally arrived to join Mao in Yan'an, Zhang continued his losing challenge to Mao, and left the party in 1938.
-Zhang eventually retired to Canada, in 1968.
+Zhang eventually retired to Canada in 1968.
 He became a Christian shortly before his death in Scarborough, Ontario (a suburb of Toronto), in 1979.
 His memoirs provide valuable and vivid information on his life and party history.

 Early and student life

 Born in Pingxiang County, Jiangxi, Zhang was involved in revolutionary activities during his youth.
-Zhang studied Marxist thought under Li Dazhao while attending Peking University in 1916.
+Zhang studied Marxism under Li Dazhao while attending Peking University in 1916.
 After his active role in the May Fourth Movement in 1919, Zhang became one of the most prominent student leaders and later joined the early organization of the CCP in October 1920.
 At the same time, Mao Zedong was a librarian working at Peking University; the two knew each other.
 Zhang acted as the CCP's top party official at the first National Congress of the Chinese Communist Party in 1921 and was elected a member of the Central Bureau of the CCP in charge of organizing the work of Professional revolutionaries.
 After the congress, Zhang held the position of Director of Secretariat of the China Labor Union and Chief Editor of Labor Weekly, from which he became an expert in labor unions and mobilization.
 He led several major strikes of railway and textile workers, which made him a pioneer of the labor movement in China along with such figures as Liu Shaoqi and Li Lisan.